nalej/docs/organization/organization-1.md

 - **Member list**.
 Here you can find all the members in your organization, with their name, role and email, and several actions you can do:

   - *Info*: this button shows the member card, and gives us the option of resetting the password and deleting the user.
   - *Edit*: here we can edit the member name, change the password, and edit the role this person has.

-  - > Change password: the action should be different in different places:
-    >
-    > in info, this should be called "reset password" or "send new password", since it should send the user a default password for when they forget or lose it.
-    >
-    > This is a different functionality than the "change password" in edit, where you enter as the user to change your password (you remember the old one, or you got a default one, and you want to change it).

 ### Public API CLI